kristinaiv992/SQL-DATABASES-TASKS/homework-1/readme.md

 ***
 Additionally for each Grade, system should keep details about:
-Achievement type (home work,exam, class activity…), achievement points, achievement maximum points and chievement date.
+Achievement type (home work,exam, class activityâ€¦), achievement points, achievement maximum points and chievement date.